torjc01/4eSoldat/README.md

 June 3rd 1916 - Death of Alexander Young, in Ypres.

 **11th Canadian Infantry Brigade MG Coy**
-- Aug 12th 1916 - Dismbark at Le Havre
+- Aug 12th 1916 - Disembark at Le Havre
 - **[SOMME]**
 - Oct 21st to Nov 11th 1916 - Battle of the Somme (Regina and Desire trenches)